m-caruso/Moneyball/README.md

-# Import Data Branch
+# Integrate Data Branch
-upload discrete data sources from different locations:
-Lahman
-Baseball Reference and its subsources
+once data is cleaned from discrete sources, pull it all together into one data frame